KaylaFriskin1/ST10511154/README.md

 -  I have a navigation panel
 -  Customers can view the gallery and find the location.
 -  Customers can ask questions by using the enquiry form I created as well.
+### Goal Achieved
+- My website does not have any errors, and it is neatly organized for customers to view.
+- ### I did insert an extra file,